Tedtanium/portfolio/README.md

 # portfolio
-A small showcase of much of what I've done in code.
+A small showcase of much of what I've done in code for Linux classes.